-I was lucky enough to receive a copy of Nir Eyal’s book called “Hooked: How to Build Habit-Forming Products“.
-As I have a strong interests in startups and everything it’s related to product creation, you can image how curious I was to read this book ASAP.
+I was lucky enough to receive a copy of Nir Eyal’s book called “Hooked: How to Build Habit-Forming Products.”
+As I am strongly interested in startups and everything related to product creation, you can imagine how curious I was to read this book ASAP.

-A few months ago I was wondering WHY video games are so addictive and make my son wasting so much time in front of his computer.
-OK, some games have a great story, great characters and wonderful graphic design.
+A few months ago, I wondered WHY video games are so addictive and make my son waste so much time in front of his computer.
+OK, some games have great stories, characters, and graphic design.
 But are these the only reasons?

-To find an answer to this question I decide to join a class from associate professor Kevin Werbach at University of Pennsylvania, under Coursera.
-The course was called “Gamification“.
+To find an answer to this question, I decide to join a class from associate Professor Kevin Werbach at the University of Pennsylvania under Coursera.
+The course was called “Gamification.”

-Just in case this term is new for you, let me tell what define.
+Just in case this term is new to you, let me tell you what defines it.
 Gamification is the application of game elements and digital game design techniques to non-game problems, such as business and social impact challenges.

 Companies use game thinking for employee motivation in human resources, team building, productivity enhancement, training, health and wellness, sustainability, and innovation.
 Marketers gamify their programs to engage customers.
 Organizations apply gamification to motivate crowdsourcing participants.
 Governments, non-profits, and educational institutions are also applying these techniques.

-To understand gamification you need first to understand HOW (video) games are working, game thinking and game elements, or game psychology and motivation.
+To understand gamification, you must first understand HOW (video) games work, game thinking and elements, or game psychology and motivation.

-If you believe a game has a success only because of the story, characters and design you make a BIG mistake – everything on a game (and I mean EVERYTHING) is precisely calculated on each step and combine several elements.
-Those games who commercially fails are missing one or more steps.
+You make a BIG mistake if you believe a game succeeds only because of the story, characters, and design.
+Everything in a game (and I mean EVERYTHING) is precisely calculated at each step and combines several elements.
+Those games that commercially fail are missing one or more steps.

-If you want to have a smashing success in video industry (or even product creation!) do your homework, keep out guesses and left nothing to chance or luck!
+If you want smashing success in the video industry (or even product creation!), do your homework, keep out guesses, and leave nothing to chance or luck!
 Want more?
 Read this article – 5 Creepy Ways Video Games Are Trying to Get You Addicted.

 So yes, there is no “magic” in product creation.
-As we live in a commercial era, consumers even do not realized they are “hooked“, I would dare to say, in a daily fashion.
+As we live in a commercial era, consumers even do not realize they are “hooked,” I would dare to say, in a daily fashion.

 Don’t believe me?
 Let’s do a test: start your computer and perform a search for something.
 I bet you’ll use Google!
 Now, type the name of a well-known consumer web company into your search bar and add the word “addict” after it.

-Don’t be shy, go ahead and type it… I’ll wait.
-Try “Facebook addict” or “Twitter addict” or “Instagram addict” and you’ll soon get a slew of results from hooked users and observers deriding the narcotic-like properties of these web sites.
+Don’t be shy; go ahead and type it… I’ll wait.
+Try “Facebook addict,” “Twitter addict,” or “Instagram addict,” and you’ll soon get a slew of results from hooked users and observers deriding the narcotic-like properties of these websites.

-And I’m wondering: how is it possible that such companies (which product nothing more than bits of code displayed on a screen) can control users’ minds?
-Why are these businesses so addictive and what does their power mean for the future of the Internet?
+And I wonder how such companies (which produce nothing more than bits of code displayed on a screen) control users’ minds.
+Why are these businesses so addictive, and what does their power mean for the future of the Internet?

-According to Nir Eyal, we’re step on a new era on the web.
+According to Nir Eyal, we’re stepping into a new era on the web.
 As infinite distractions compete for our attention, companies are learning to master new tactics to stay relevant in users’ minds and lives.
-Just because your business have millions of users is no longer good enough.
+Just because your business has millions of users is no longer good enough.
 Companies increasingly find that their economic value is a function of the strength of the habits they create.
 But as some companies are just waking up to this reality, others are already cashing in – big time!

-I hope I do not speak klingonian here… in a world of globalization, either we knew or not, we have to admit that we are hooked by technology.
+I hope I do not speak Klingonian here… in a world of globalization, whether we know it or not, we must admit that we are hooked by technology.
 The products and services we use daily alter our behavior, just as their designers intended.

-Take you hand off the mouse and think: how did you get on this post?
+Take your hand off the mouse and think: how did you get on this post?
 What did you do?
-Are you in front of your computer or read on your smart phone?
-Do you perform such actions on a daily basis?
+Are you in front of your computer or reading on your smartphone?
+Do you perform such actions daily?

 Now let’s try to decipher the psychology behind hooked products.
 And I’ll use ideas from “Hooked: How to Build Habit-Forming Products” by Nir Eyal.

-Companies were making hundreds of millions of dollars selling virtual cows on digital farms while advertisers were spending huge sums of money to influence people to buy whatever they were peddling.
+Companies were making millions of dollars selling virtual cows on digital farms while advertisers were spending huge sums to influence people to buy whatever they were peddling.

 And Nir ask himself: “How do they do it?
 How did these companies engineer user behavior?
 What were the moral implications of building potentially addictive products?”